Forced closing of positions on Forex.

 dealing centers usually close their clients’ positions for the following reasons:

-The transaction's lifetime has expired - some brokers also have this parameter, that is, for example, a transaction cannot last more than two weeks, so if you are a supporter of long-term trading, carefully read the terms and conditions of dealing.
+• The transaction lifespan has expired - some brokers have this parameter, for example, a transaction cannot last longer than two weeks, so if you are a supporter of long-term trading, carefully read the terms of providing dealing.